 The electric air pump draws high current and must be energized through a separate relay.
 Both the primary and secondary circuits are checked for opens and shorts.
 First, the output driver within the PCM (primary circuit) is checked for circuit continuity (P0412).
-This circuit energizes the relay and the vacuum-operated check and control valve(s).
-Next, a feedback circuit from the secondary side of the relay to the PCM is used to check secondary circuit continuity (P2257, P2258).
+This circuit energizes the relay and the control valve(s).
+Next, a feedback circuit from the secondary side of the relay to the PCM is used to check secondary circuit continuity (P1413, P1414).